-NOTE: The antenna should now be fully extended and laying on the ground and all sections (except the top section) should have the tube rings installed.
+NOTE: The antenna should now be fully extended and laying on the ground.

-- i.
+g.
 Now, let's retrieve the vertical element wire from the base tube.
-Rotate the base tube until you see the wire exit hole. - j.
+Rotate the base tube until you see the wire exit hole.

+h.
 Using your own hook make from a wire that you have laying around or other such tool you may have, grab the wire and pull a small U-shaped portion of the wire through the exit hole, as shown in the next image.

-Once you get a small U-shaped portion of the wire out of the exit hole, you can gently twist it, if needed, to help retrieve the wire.
+Once you get a small U-shaped portion of the wire out of the wire exit hole, you can gently twist it, if needed, to help retrieve the wire.
 Now STOP and carefully remove the wire from your hook.
 Next, hold the top part of the wire firmly in one hand while you use your other hand to pull the lower, loose end of the wire out through the hole.
 Do not pull on the top part of the wire - just pull on the lower, loose end!
 Note - You may need to perform a slight u-shaped bend to the ring connector to allow it to exit the hole.